-1. How do marketing plans vary at different levels of the organization?
+- 1. How do marketing plans differ at different levels of the organization?
 Top managers usually focus their planning activities on long-range strategic issues.
-In contrast, middle-level managers focus on operational planning, which includes

-2. Why is it important to get input from others when planning?
+In contrast, middle-level managers focus on operational planning, which includes creating and implementing tactical plans for their own units.
+Supervisors develop specific programs to meet goals in their areas of responsibility. - 2.
+Why is it important to get input from others when planning?
 Input from a variety of sources-other employees, suppliers, or customers-helps ensure that many ideas are considered.
 Involving those people in planning can also turn them into advocates for the plan.